dhanushDM99/CSV-GPT/README.md

-# The readme file is stii being updated ..(will do it in a day )
+# The readme file is stii being updated ..( )

+A chat bot like application builtvby leveraging LLM openaAI API key for chatting with any uploaded csv documents

 ## Installation